This Is Why Your Startup Will Fail

-Stop focusing on gaps in the market—they don’t matter.
-Look instead at your own strengths.

-Growing up, I was unbeatable at H-O-R-S-E, the basketball game kids play when’s only one hoop and just a few around.
+Growing up, I was unbeatable at H-O-R-S-E, the basketball game kids play when there’s just a few of them around and only one hoop on hand.
 Basically, everyone gets a chance to skin a basket from a certain spot or in a certain way, then each subsequent player’s got to follow suit.
 I’d invite friends to come play in my driveway after school.
 When the game got close, I’d pretend to have a new idea: “Hey — I wonder if I can make a shot from way back on the grass off one bounce?
 Ha!
 Wouldn’t that be crazy?!”
 I’d really sell it.

 Then I’d drain the shot and win, every time.
 My poor victim had no idea I’d taken that shot hundreds of times.
 Maybe thousands.
 That I knew exactly which crack in the driveway to aim for, and that if I threw the ball hard enough off that crack, I couldn’t miss — our worn-down backboard would deaden every shot, and the ball would drop right in.
 I’d even named the shot after one of my favorite Knicks players at the time, Rolando Blackman: You weren’t beating me when I broke out the “Rolando Crackman.”